-At least two residents are part of a Legionnaires’ disease outbreak at River Park Towers in the Bronx.
+In August, at least two residents were part of a Legionnaires’ disease outbreak at River Park Towers in the Bronx.
 Both people live in the building located at 10 Richman Plaza.
 But New York City Health Department officials are also evaluating the water at 20 Richman Plaza.

 Legionella grow best in the warm, stagnant water of manmade structures.
 Outbreaks are often linked to water in commercial plumbing systems, cooling towers, fountains, and hot tubs.